GTBitsOfGood/jennifer-anns-group/src/utils/backend.md

 # Backend

 So sorry for how many changes and refactorings we've done to the backend guys!!
 Hopefully this guide helps a little.
-It's currently only updated for what exists in the backend as of Sprint 2, but I will update it to include what will be added in future sprints as well!

 ## Models